nuuuwan/news_lk3_data/README.md

 3.01 PM - Train services on the Kelani Valley line have been severely disrupted following the collapse of a bridge between Waga and Kosgama.

 2.58 PM - Traffic on the Colombo-Kandy main road came to a standstill following a tree collapse near Warakapola town.

-2.15 PM - The Ministry of Power & Energy has announced the disconnection of power supply to several areas in Galle, Kalutara, Ratnapura, Colombo, and Kegalle districts.

 ...